-Syntax Description ip-address (Optional) Client IP address.
-The default is 0.0.0.0 (all clients). netmask (Optional) Client IP network mask.
-The default is 0.0.0.0 (all subnets). exclude (Optional) Ignores connections initiated by the client IP address from the load-balancing scheme. gtp carrier-code (Optional) For general packet radio service (GPRS) Tunneling Protocol (GTP) cause code inspection, configures the virtual server to accept Packet Data Protocol (PDP) context creates only from the specified IMSI carrier code. code (Optional) For GTP cause code inspection, identifies the IMSI carrier code from which this virtual server is to accept PDP context creates.
-The code has the format: mcc mcc-code mnc mnc-code where: • mcc-code is the Mobile Country Code (MCC) • mnc-code is the Mobile Network Code (MNC) If you do not specify a code , the virtual server accepts PDP context creates from any IMSI carrier code.
-Defaults ress is 0.0.0.0 (all clients). work mask is 0.0.0.0 (all subnets).
+Syntax Description ip-address Client IP address.
+The default is 0.0.0.0 (all clients). netmask Client IP network mask.
+The default is 0.0.0.0 (all subnets). exclude (Optional) Ignores connections initiated by the client IP address from the load-balancing scheme. gtp carrier-code For general packet radio service (GPRS) Tunneling Protocol (GTP) cause code inspection, configures the virtual server to accept Packet Data Protocol (PDP) context creates only from the specified International Mobile Subscriber Identity (IMSI) carrier code. code (Optional) For GTP cause code inspection, identifies the IMSI carrier code from which this virtual server is to accept PDP context creates.
+The code has the format: mcc mcc-code mnc mnc-code where: • mcc-code is the Mobile Country Code (MCC) • mnc-code is the Mobile Network Code (MNC) Defaults If you do not specify a code , the virtual server accepts PDP context creates from any IMSI carrier code.
+The default client IP add ress is 0.0.0.0 (all clients).

+The default client IP network mask is 0.0.0.0 (all subnets).
 Taken together, the default is client 0.0.0.0 0.0.0.0 (allows all clients on all subnets to use the virtual server).
+If you specify gtp carrier-code and you do not specify a code, the virtual server accepts PDP context